 Most timeshare companies don’t want unhappy owners.
 You can engage with your timeshare company and ask about exit options.
 Note: You may incur additional expenses when you exit.

 An attorney may be necessary if you’re outside the rescission period and believe you have a legal cause of action against your developer.
 But make sure you consult with the attorney and understand exactly what you’re getting.
 Is the firm going to fight for you, or just have paralegals send form letters on your behalf?
 A less expensive option may be a timeshare exit company.
 But you need to screen those even more carefully (see the section on screening a timeshare company for more tips).

 Bottom line: Once you sign your name, the clock is ticking.
-You may have days — or hours — before you are stuck with your purchase.
-Ask the deeding or verification officer to show you the rescission portion of the paperwork, and make sure you understand exactly what needs to be done for you to rescind officially.
+You may have days — or hours — before the purchase is final.
+Ask the deeding or verification officer to show you the rescission portion of the paperwork, and make sure you understand what you need to do to officially rescind.